-Effective Date Revision No. Document No. Page 22 of 47 12/20/2010 03 DCAS-TKBS-0002 presented in Table 4b based on the presumption that all the uranium in the workers' urine was due to ingestion.
-Although inhalation is the most common mode of intake in a production facility, the presumption of the ingestion pathway provides an upper bounding value for dose from ingestion.
-Since bioassay results are from intakes by all pathways, a worker should be assigned Building 55 intakes from inhalation or ingestion, not both.
+Effective Date Revision No. Document No. Page 22 of 47 05/19/14 04 DCAS-TKBS-0002 inhalation is the most common mode of intake in a production facility, the presumption of the ingestion pathway provides an upper bounding value for dose from ingestion.
+Since bioassay results are from intakes by all pathways, a worker should be assigned Building 55 intakes from inhalation or ingestion, not both, and selecting the intake route that results in the largest dose.